Can I submit after the deadline?

 My Technical Paper was rejected.
 Can I submit an abstract about the same work for possible presentation elsewhere in the conference?

-The general submission submission deadline will be closed by that time.
-However, if you continue to develop the work and get new results, you are welcome to submit Late-Breaking Work.
+The general submission deadline will be closed by that time.
+However, if you continue to develop the work and get new results, you are welcome to submit a summary to Posters before that program's deadline for late-breaking work (6 May).

 My company has a great new product that is of general interest to the SIGGRAPH community.
 Can I submit an abstract about it?